mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 The *Reliable* property can be checked to mark the RPC as *important* and make sure it will 99.99% be executed.
 Do not mark every RPC as *Reliable*.

 ### RPCs in C++
-To create an RPC in C++, you need to create a method with the UFUNCTION() header specifying:
+To create an RPC in C++, you need to create a method with the UFUNCTION() macro specifying:
 - The type or RPC: Server, Client, NetMulticast.
 - Whether it is reliable or unreliable.
 - Whether the RPC must be validated or not (with the parameter *WithValidation*).